-There are not many researchers who have studied this issue: the major ones are the biologist Paul Kammerer and the psychologist Carl Jung, but unfortunately even they did it in a rather superficial and incomplete manner.
+There are not many researchers who have studied this question in-depth: the major ones are the biologist Paul Kammerer and the psychologist Carl Jung, but unfortunately, even they did it in a rather superficial and incomplete manner.

-Arthur Kessler, in his work with the catchy title The Roots of Coincidence, just mentions the two previous theories and regards the coincidences as a part of the field of parapsychology.
-The most interesting way of analysis of coincidences was tried by the Greek scientist Christos Markopoulos.
+Arthur Koestler, in his book with the catchy title The Roots of Coincidence, mentions the two previous theories and regards the coincidences as a part of the field of parapsychology.
+The most interesting way of analysis of coincidences was tried by Greek scientist and author Christos Markopoulos.

 Jung went so far as to claim that the archetypes are psycho-physical entities that can cause various unexplained phenomena.

 Let’s move on to a more interesting attempt to explain the coincidences by Christos Markopoulos.
 He begins his research with the various aspects of the Law of Probability and the results of experiments related to the random (or not) things, made by mathematicians.
 Then he extends the results in the areas of chemistry, biology, and human society with very interesting findings.